 On June 30, 2015, scores of former high school students and teachers will gather in Campbellton, New Brunswick, Canada for an evening of handshakes, hugs, and name-tag glancing.

-It’ll be magical, for sure.
+It’ll be magical.

 You can bet your smartphone that a few gigs of data [aka phone numbers and email addresses] will be uploaded that night.